Foso/Jetpack-Compose-Playground/mkdocs/material/scaffold.md

 # Scaffold

+!!! info
+    This is the API of version dev15.
+Newer versions may have a different one

 A Scaffold is a layout which implements the basic material design layout structure.
 You can add things like a TopBar, BottomBar, FAB or a Drawer.

 ```kotlin